 How DHT Blockers Work

-To understand the benefit of the vitamins listed below, you need to understand how DHT blockers typically work.
+To understand the benefits of the vitamins listed below, you need to understand how DHT blockers typically work.

 DHT, or Dihydrotestosterone, is a hormone present in men and women (1).
 Our body produces it from testosterone, via the enzyme 5α-reductase.